Urigo/angular-meteor/README.md

 ````
 Also, if you name your main client component `app.ts`, the package will import `client/app` System.js module for you.

-You can name it as you want, only this time you'll need to import it manually by adding next script to the `index.html` or some JS file (say, `main.js`):
+You can name the component whatever you want, but when doing so you'll need to import it manually by adding the next script in the `index.html` or some JS file (say, `main.js`):
 ````js
 Meteor.startup(() => {
     System.import('client/foo');